selemis/selectrix/README.md

 - **Checkbox Selection**: Select multiple files/folders for batch processing
 - **Visual Feedback**: Selected items are highlighted in light blue
 - **Bulk Operations**: Select All / Deselect All buttons for quick selection
+- **Integrated Console**: Real-time output display in a terminal-style console at the bottom of the window
 - **Pluggable Actions**: Extensible architecture allows adding custom actions via plugins

 ## Built-in Actions